masakiasanuma/ray-tracer/README.md

 Especially without only 1 ray, or with a small number of rays, you can see very dramatic differences between the two, with the results getting better as the number of rays increases.

-Here is this images from above with reflection, stating with no distribution and continuing with jittered distributions above) (these would be generated with "g=", "jg=", "wjg=", "ejg=", "rjg=" and "ujg="):
+Here is this images from above with reflection, stating with no distribution and continuing with jittered distributions above:

 <img src="three-spheres-g.png" width="200"> <img src="three-spheres-jg.png" width="200"> <img src="three-spheres-wjg.png" width="200"> <img src="three-spheres-ejg.png" width="200"> <img src="three-spheres-rjg.png" width="200"> <img src="three-spheres-ujg.png" width="200">

-Finally, here is a high quality "pjg=" run at full resolution:
+Finally, here is a high quality (Sample Level = 10, Jitter on, Reflection on) run at full resolution:

 <img src="3-sphere-refl.png" width="400">